shritekale/AFNetworkingXMLDictionary/README.md

 ## How To Get Started

 	$ cd /path/to/MyApplication

-# If this is a new project, initialize git...
+If this is a new project, initialize git...

 	$ git init
 	$ git submodule add git@github.com:shritekale/AFNetworkingXMLDictionary.git
 	$ git submodule update --init --recursive

-# Open your Project, go to Add Files and add class files under AFNetworking/AFNetworking and AFNetworking/AFNetworkingXMLDictionary to your project
+Open your Project, go to Add Files and add class files under AFNetworking/AFNetworking and AFNetworking/AFNetworkingXMLDictionary to your project.

 ## Sample Usage